 Talk with your health care team regularly about how you are feeling.
 It is important to let them know about any new side effects or changes in existing side effects.
 If they know how you are feeling, they can find ways to relieve or manage your side effects to help you feel more comfortable and potentially keep any side effects from worsening.

 You may find it helpful to keep track of your side effects so it is easier to talk about any changes with your health care team.
 Learn more about why tracking side effects is helpful.

 Sometimes, side effects can last after treatment ends.
 Doctors call these long-term side effects.
 Side effects that occur months or years after treatment are called late effects.
 Treating long-term side effects and late effects is an important part of survivorship care.
 Learn more by reading the Follow-up Care section of this guide or talking with your doctor.

 You can have emotional and social effects after a cancer diagnosis.
-This may include dealing with a variety of emotions, such as sadness, anxiety, anger, or managing your stress level.
+This may include dealing with a variety of emotions, such as sadness, anxiety, fear, anger, or managing stress.
 Sometimes, people find it difficult to express how they feel to their loved ones.
 Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about the diagnosis.